RHexMan/RHex/Documents/!!XS_usage.md

-XS_usage
+### XS_usage

 See:

+`man h2xs`

-man h2xs, especially the section "Extension based on .h and .c files"
+especially the section "Extension based on .h and .c files"

-https://perldoc.perl.org/perlxstut.html, especially the section "Dynamic Loading versus Static Loading" and Example 4.
-However, as discussed below, we don't need to change Makefile.PL. or the .xs file at all.
+See also https://perldoc.perl.org/perlxstut.html, especially the section "Dynamic Loading versus Static Loading" and Example 4.
+However, as discussed below, we don't need to change `Makefile.PL`. or the `.xs` file at all.
 See the later example for how more complex data structures are passed in an out of the glue function calls.

 https://perldoc.perl.org/perlxs.html#EXAMPLES

+`man h2xs`

-man h2xs works.
+works.

 ======================